 Chianalea In Scilla Calabria

-It’s here that we find our favourite restaurant, Ristorante “Blue de Toi,“ with its tables floating over the sea.
-Over two evenings Pepe, the chef, prepares grilled tuna, swordfish and octopus along with handmade rigatoni and baba limoncello.
-Pepe epitomizes the Scilla experience with his passion to create unique cuisine and his entertaining chitchat after our meals.ย
+Amongst the numerous restaurants, we find our favourite, Ristorante “Blue de Toi,” with its tables floating over the sea.
+Over two evenings Pepe, the chef, prepares grilled tuna, exquisite swordfish and delectable octopus along with handmade rigatoni and baba limoncello.
+Pepe epitomizes the Scilla experience with his passion for creating unique cuisine and his entertaining chitchat after our meals.Â

-From the men in the white van who led us like lost sheep to Scilla Italy and the retired Calabrian-Canadian who wants nothing more than for us to stay a week so he can proudly share his homeland with us.
+From the men in the white van who led us like lost sheep to Scilla Italy and the retired Calabrian-Canadian who wanted nothing more than for us to stay a week so he could proudly share his homeland with us. Â

-The market vendors and locals are curious about two Canadian sisters passing time in Scilla.
-They want to know our roots and why (without Italian roots) we have come to Scilla, Calabria.
+The market vendors and locals were curious about two Canadian sisters passing the time in Scilla.
+They wanted to know our roots and why (without an Italian heritage) we had come to Scilla, Calabria.Â

-We encounter Letitia from Rome who loves living in Scilla with her partner and 12 dachshunds and a young man who eagerly schools us in the art of spearing swordfish.
+We encountered Letitia from Rome who loves living in Scilla Calabria Italy with her partner and 12 dachshunds.
+We chatted to a young man who eagerly explained the traditional method of spearing swordfish.Â

 Facts About Calabria Italy